 For all moneyline bets, favorites are given a ‘minus’ designation, such as -120, -250 or -500, meaning to win $100 you would need to bet $120, $250 or $500 respectively.

 Underdogs on the other hand are given a ‘plus’ designation, such as +120, +250 or +500, meaning if you bet $100 on your team (at +120 odds) and they win, you win $120 profit.
 Good news, you also get back your $100 stake – equalling a $220 payout.

 What is a Spread bet?

-The Spread, or points spread, is a popular bet type which handicaps teams back to a more even chance of betting.
+The spread, or points spread, is a popular bet type that is a sportsbook’s way of evening out two unequal teams.

-In this bet type, the favorite gives points to the underdog, meaning they have to win by a certain margin to 'cover' the spread, whilst the underdog can lose the game and still be a winning bet if they lose by a lower margin than the spread.
+The favorite gives points to the underdog, meaning they must win by a certain margin to ‘cover’ the spread.
+The underdog can lose the game and still win the bet.
+This occurs if they lose by a lower margin than the specified spread number.

 What is an Over/Under bet?

 An Over/Under bet is picking whether the total points scored by both teams will be over/under the sportsbook’s points line.
 You are NOT betting on who wins.

 Example: The Nets and the Pistons have an Over/Under total of 223.